Dog days: Etymology

+In Swedish, the dog days are called rötmånaden and mätäkuu in Finnish.
+Both names mean "rot month".
+The names stem from the fact that food spoils easily when left out in the heat, and wounds are more likely to get infected and secrete pus during the warm summer months.

 History

 Sirius is by far the brightest proper star in the night sky, which caused ancient astronomers to take note of it around the world.
 In Egypt, its return to the night sky became known as a precursor to the annual flooding of the Nile and was worshipped as the goddess Sopdet.
 In Greece, it became known as the precursor of the unpleasantly hot phase of the summer.
 Greek poets even recorded the belief that the return of the bright star was responsible for bringing heat and fever with it; it was also associated with sudden thunderstorms.
-In Homer's Iliad, probably composed in the 8th century BC but representing an earlier tradition, Achilles's approach toward Troy, where he will slay Hector, is illustrated through an extended metaphor about the baleful effects attending the return of Sirius:
+In Homer's Iliad, probably composed in the 8th century BC but representing an earlier tradition, Achilles's approach toward Troy, where he would slay Hector, is illustrated through an extended metaphor about the baleful effects attending the return of Sirius:

 The rising of Sirius during this period has been calculated as 19 July (Julian).
-Writing about the same time, Hesiod, however, considered the worst and hottest part of the summer to be the days before Sirius returned to the night sky.
+Writing about the same time, Hesiod considered the worst and hottest part of the summer to be the days before Sirius returned to the night sky.
 During this period, Sirius was invisible from the earth but it was apparently understood to still be in the sky, augmenting the power of the sun:

 This effect of the combination of Sirius' light with the Sun's was understood to have an effect on plants, animals, and women, as well as men:

 About a century later, Alcaeus repeated the theme, advising his listeners to "steep your lungs in wine" before the arrival of the star since "women are at their foulest but men are weak since they are parched in head and knees".
 In the 3rd century, Aratus' Phenomena describes the time as Sirius blighting the bark of trees with its heat during the time it rises and sets with the sun.

 The Kean priests of Zeus as Rainmaker and Lord of Moisture observed annual sacrifices before the rise of Sirius to prevent scorching drought.
 This practice was credited to the culture hero Aristaeus.
 Aristotle mentions the proverbial heat of the dog days as part of his argument against an early formulation of evolution in his Physics.